Sa'ar Fadida

-Sa'ar Fadida (סַעַר פַּדִּידָה; born 4 January 1997) is an Israeli professional footballer who plays as an attacking midfielder for Maccabi Bnei Reineh.
+Sa'ar Fadida (סַעַר פַּדִּידָה; born 4 January 1997) is an Israeli professional footballer who plays as an attacking midfielder for Hapoel Haifa].

 Club career

 Olimpija Ljubljana

 In June 2023, Fadida signed a contract with Slovenian PrvaLiga club Olimpija Ljubljana until summer 2025.
 He made his debut on 11 July against Valmiera in the first qualifying round of the 2023–24 UEFA Champions League, which Olimpija won 2–1.